 When laying the patio we knew it was going to be important to find a local tradesman as this was something Stu wouldn’t be able to do himself.
 We’ve opted for light grey porcelain tiles which a darker grey border that we ordered from Walls and Floors and we’ve painted the fence in a colour match to Farrow and Balls Downpipe that we had mixed up and delivered by Tikkurilla.
 The shed is painted in Cuprinol’s Silver Birch because I wanted a contrasting colour and I painted around the windows in pure white to give it more of a cabin like feel (eventually I’ll add some curtains to the inside there too).

-We’ve made our raised flower beds from a couple of old railways sleepers that were given to us second hand and the plan is to eventually fill these with evergreen grasses and shrubs to try and keep them as low maintenance as possible.
-Finally Stu ordered some fake grass online together with the necessary underlay and our carpenter friend built us a pergola to cover the area which we couldn’t be happier with.
+We’ve made our raised flower beds from a couple of old railways sleepers that were given to us second hand and the plan is to eventually fill these meadow flowers in lots of pastel colours to add some colour to the area.
+Stu ordered some fake grass online together with some 18mm thick underlay which stop the kids hurting themselves if they were to fall over up there and finally our carpenter friend built us a pergola to cover the area which we couldn’t be happier with.

 * This is a Collaborative Post